-Roberto Lavarello received his B.Sc. degree in Electronics Engineering from the Pontificia Universidad Católica del Perú in 2000, and his M.Sc. and Ph.D. degrees in Electrical and Computer Engineering from the University of Illinois at Urbana-Champaign in 2005 and 2009, respectively.
-He is currently an associate professor at the Department of Engineering of the Pontificia Universidad Católica del Perú and the director of the Medical Imaging Laboratory from the same institution.
-His research is primarily focused on the formation and processing of images for the non-invasive assessment of pathological conditions.
-He is a senior member of IEEE and a former Fulbright scholarship recipient.
-He has served as an Associate Editor for the IEEE Transactions on Biomedical Engineering (2010-2012) and chair man for IEEE EMBS Peru Chapter (2014-2016).
-He is currently an Associate Editor for the IEEE Transactions on Ultrasonics, Ferroelectrics and Frequency Control and the IEEE Transactions on Medical Imaging.
-He is currently a member of the IEEE EMBS Technical Committee on Biomedical Imaging and Image Processing, the IEEE SPS Technical Committee on Bio Imaging and Signal Processing, elected member of the Administrative Committee of IEEE EMBS and member of IEEE International Ultrasonics Symposium Technical Program Committee.
+Roberto Lavarelllo.
+B.Sc Electronic Eng., PUCP, 2000.
+M.Sc. and Ph.D. in Electrical and Computer Engineering, University of Illinois at Urbana-Champaign 2005 and 2009, respectively.
+Senior Professor of the Engineering Department at PUCP.
+His research is focused on non-invasive ultrasonic characterization for the evaluation of pathological conditions, multi-parametric quantitative ultrasound, and ultrasonic imaging techniques.
+Senior member of the IEEE.
+He served as Associate Editor for IEEE Transactions on Biomedical Engineering (2010-2012) and president of IEEE EMBS Peru Chapter (2014-2016).
+He is currently Associate Editor of IEEE Transactions on Ultrasonics, Ferroelectrics and Frequency Control and IEEE Transactions on Medical Imaging.
+He is a member of the IEEE EMBS Technical Committee on Biomedical Imaging and Image Processing, IEEE SPS Technical Committee on Bio Imaging and Signal Processing, IEEE EMBS AdCom, IEEE Transactions on Medical Imaging Steering Committee, and IEEE International Ultrasonics Symposium Technical Program Committee.

-M.S.
-Ormachea won a Peruvian scholarship (FONDECYT-CONCYTEC) for his doctoral studies in United States.
+B.Sc Electronic Eng., PUCP, 2011, M. Sc.
+Digital Signal and Image Processing, PUCP, 2015.
+M.Sc en Electrical Engineering, University of Rochester, 2016.
+M.Sc Ormachea won a Peruvian scholarship (FONDECYT-CONCYTEC) for his doctoral studies in United States.
 He is presently pursuing a Ph.D. degree in Electrical and Computer Engineering at the University of Rochester.
 His field of interest is related to the development of new biomedical ultrasound images in order to provide additional and more useful information for clinical diagnosis